Local Memory Attention for Fast Video Semantic Segmentation: Related work

 One of the popular ways to propagate information between frames is to explicitly use dense optical flow.
 This is usually done with two different objectives in mind.
 First it may be used to reduce the average inference time.
 The authors of~\cite{Xu_2018_CVPR, Zhu2017DeepFF} use state-of-the-art GPU methods~\cite{DFIB15, IMKDB17}, adding to the complexity of their pipeline.
 In~\cite{Paul_2020_WACV}, the authors suggest a simpler approach relying on a fast optical flow running on CPU~\cite{kroegerECCV2016} to propagate semantics across frames and achieve higher frame rates.
 However, all of these methods reduce the segmentation accuracy.
 The second objective of using optical flow is to improve the baseline accuracy.
 For instance, some pipelines learn temporal consistency between consecutive feature maps with the help of \glspl{gru}~\cite{tokmakov:hal-01511145, Nilsson_2018_CVPR}.
 Others warp features directly at different depths of their baseline~\cite{gadde2017semantic}.
 Unfortunately, these frameworks have relatively small gains over their baselines, and the added complex and slow optical flow structure around them makes them unpractical to use in real-time scenarios.

-\parsection{Transformer Networks} The transformer model~\cite{NIPS2017_7181} was introduced as an alternative to \glspl{rnn}, such as \glspl{lstm} and \glspl{gru}.
-Transformer networks and self-attention are mostly used in the field of Natural Language Processing but are rapidly gaining interest in other fields, for instance in object detection~\cite{10.1007/978-3-030-58452-8_13} or video object segmentation~\cite{Oh_2019_ICCV}.
-Although our work is inspired by transformer networks and attention mechanisms, we aim at solving a very different class of problems and therefore have developed additional specific modules to access and combine semantic information.
+The transformer model~\cite{NIPS2017_7181} was introduced as an alternative to \glspl{rnn}, such as \glspl{lstm} and \glspl{gru}.
+Transformer networks and self-attention are mostly used in the field of Natural Language Processing but are rapidly gaining interest in computer vision topics such as image recognition~\cite{hu2019local}, object detection~\cite{10.1007/978-3-030-58452-8_13}, video object segmentation~\cite{Oh_2019_ICCV} or semantic segmentation~\cite{10.1007/978-3-030-58607-2_21}.
+Attention mechanisms were recently used for video semantic segmentation to leverage temporal information and improve both intra-frame and inter-frame semantic information.
+The authors of~\cite{li2019attention} introduce two attention mechanisms to combine features while others embed the attention mechanism in the backbone over several frames~\cite{hu2020temporally, Hu2021RealTimeSS}.
+In contrast, we aim at a simpler architecture and integrate a local attention mechanism to ensure efficiency.